 The X10 accurately measures both extension and flexion with highly sophisticated sensors.

 If a patient approaches discomfort, the X10 feels that and adjusts to keep the patient out of pain.

 Extension is important for two critical reasons: 1) if you don’t have full extension, you are much more likely to fall, falling is one of the most dangerous things you can do, and 2) if your legs cannot go completely straight then your quadriceps muscles are always activated and tire very quickly, limiting what you can do.

 Flexion is important is because it is the primary determinant of what you can do.
 For example, you must be able to bend your leg so your feet are underneath a chair to stand up from the chair without using the chair’s arms.

 I know that I need to continue home exercises to keep up the flexion.
-But I was thrilled to see progress each day.
+But I was thrilled to see progress each day on the X10.